unit logo

 Jury Duty

-An employee who is summoned to jury duty will be granted paid leave for all hours required for such duty, not to exceed the number of hours in the employee’s normal workday.
-Such paid leave shall not be reduced.* As a result, any hours to be compensated over the USPS and non-exempt TEAMS employee’s FTE in the UF workweek shall be compensated via special compensatory leave.
-Exempt TEAMS employees may adjust their work schedules as appropriate.
+Granting of Paid Leave: An employee summoned to jury duty will be granted paid leave for all hours required for such duty, not exceeding their normal workday hours.
+This paid leave will not be reduced.
+Any hours over the USPS and non-exempt TEAMS employee’s regular work hours will be compensated via special compensatory leave.
+Exempt TEAMS employees may adjust their work schedules as needed.

-If the jury duty does not require absence for the entire workday, the employee should return to work immediately upon release by the court.
-The university will not reimburse the employee for meals, lodging, and travel expenses while serving as a juror.
+Partial Jury Duty: If jury duty does not require absence for the entire workday, the employee should return to work immediately upon release by the court.
+The university will not reimburse employees for meals, lodging, and travel expenses while serving as jurors.
 However, any jury fees paid may be kept by the employee.

-If a USPS or non-exempt TEAMS employee’s jury duty does not coincide with his or her regular work schedule, the employee typically still shall be granted paid leave based on the total hours served on jury duty, not to exceed the number of hours in the employee’s regular workday.
-The employee’s work schedule may be adjusted to avoid accrual of special compensatory leave.**
+Adjusting Work Schedule: If a USPS or non-exempt TEAMS employee’s jury duty does not coincide with their regular work schedule, the employee will still be granted paid leave based on the total hours served on jury duty, not exceeding their regular workday hours.
+The employee’s work schedule may be adjusted to avoid accruing special compensatory leave.

 Court Appearance

-An employee subpoenaed as a witness in a court or administrative hearing, not involving personal litigation or service as a paid expert witness, shall be granted court appearance leave, not to exceed the number of hours in the employee’s regular workday, and any witness fees may be kept by the employee.
-In the case of such court appearance, leave provided shall not be reduced.
-As a result, those hours to be compensated over the USPS and non-exempt TEAMS employee’s FTE shall be compensated via special compensatory leave.
-Exempt TEAMS employees may adjust their work schedules, as appropriate.
+Granting of Court Appearance Leave: An employee subpoenaed as a witness in a court or administrative hearing, not involving personal litigation or service as a paid expert witness, shall be granted court appearance leave, not exceeding their regular workday hours.
+Any hours beyond the USPS and non-exempt TEAMS employee’s regular work hours will be compensated via special compensatory leave.
+Exempt TEAMS employees may adjust their work schedules accordingly.

-If the court appearance does not require absence for the entire workday, the employee should return to work immediately upon release by the court.
-The University of Florida will not reimburse the employee for meals, lodging, and travel expenses.
-However, any witness fees paid may be kept by the employee.
+Partial Court Appearance: If the court appearance does not require absence for the entire workday, the employee should return to work immediately upon release by the court.
+The University of Florida will not reimburse employees for meals, lodging, and travel expenses, but any witness fees paid may be kept by the employee.

-If a USPS or non-exempt TEAMS employee’s court appearance does not coincide with the employee’s regular work schedule, the employee typically still shall be granted administrative leave for the total hours served as a court witness, not to exceed the number of hours in the employee’s regular workday.
-The employee’s work schedule may be adjusted to avoid accrual of special compensatory leave.
+Adjusting Work Schedule: If a USPS or non-exempt TEAMS employee’s court appearance does not coincide with their regular work schedule, the employee will still be granted administrative leave for the total hours served as a court witness, not exceeding their regular workday hours.
+The employee’s work schedule may be adjusted to avoid accruing special compensatory leave.

 University Employee Appearance

-An employee subpoenaed in the line of duty to represent the University of Florida as a witness or defendant will have his or her appearance considered part of the employee’s job assignment and, thus, time worked.
+An employee subpoenaed in the line of duty to represent the University of Florida as a witness or defendant will have their appearance considered part of their job assignment and, thus, time worked.
 The employee shall be paid per diem and travel expenses but shall not keep any fees received from the court.

 Personal Litigation/Paid Expert Witness

-An employee who is engaged in personal litigation or service as a paid expert witness will not be granted administrative leave for court attendance.
-However, that employee may request to use vacation leave or unpaid leave.
-Employees who serve as paid expert witnesses must comply with the university’s policy and regulations on extra state compensation, outside employment/activities, and conflict of interest to include the provisions of University of Florida regulations.
+Court Attendance: Employees engaged in personal litigation or service as a paid expert witness will not be granted administrative leave.
+However, employees may request to use vacation leave or unpaid leave for such purposes.
+Paid expert witnesses must comply with the university’s policy and regulations on extra state compensation, outside employment/activities, and conflict of interest.

 Approval

-Again, the university considers “personal litigation” to be circumstances where the employee is cited as the plaintiff or the defendant.
-In these instances, the employee should use vacation leave, compensatory leave (if USPS or non-exempt TEAMS), or leave without pay.
-A department is obligated to provide the employee with time off from work but is not obligated to approve paid leave.
+Employees involved in personal litigation, serving as plaintiffs or defendants, should use vacation leave, compensatory leave (if USPS or non-exempt TEAMS), or leave without pay.
+The department is obligated to provide time off from work but is not obligated to approve paid leave.